 Hill Thalis Architecture + Urban Projects Pty Ltd is a long standing, independent practice working across the fields of architecture and city making, with particular experience in urban design, infrastructure, feasibility studies, a range of residential types from high density apartments to individual dwellings, seniors living, buildings for community use, public domain works, heritage interpretation and adaptive re-use projects.
 Hill Thalis has successfully completed many projects and commissions for a wide range of government and private sector clients and has received many industry awards.

-Sarah graduated with Honours from Sydney University, winning the Ormonoid Prize.
-Prior to establishing Hill Thalis, Sarah worked in a number of high profile Sydney practices on a wide range of project types and sizes.
-With Mitchell Giurgola and Thorp (1989 – 1992) and with Lewin Tzannes Pty Ltd (1986 – 1989), Sarah worked on many residential and retail projects, including the Federation Pavilion in Centennial Park, and the internationally published Harrison House (designed in association with Glenn Murcutt) in Queens Park.
+Sarah enjoys working on the day to day running of the practice.
+Sarah graduated with Honours from the University of Sydney, winning the Ormonoid Prize.
+Prior to establishing Hill Thalis partnership, Sarah worked in a number of high profile Sydney practices on a wide range of project types, including with Mitchell Giurgola and Thorp (1989 – 1992) and with Lewin Tzannes Pty Ltd (1986 – 1989).
+Sarah has worked on a variety of projects, including the Federation Pavilion in Centennial Park and the Harrison House, designed in association with Glenn Murcutt.